serpenscaput/wl9/Endlosung/Endlosung - readme - plaintext.txt

 The game was constructed between March 20 and May 4, 2009.

 CONTACT:
-Feel free to contact me at: thomas_weiling@hotmail.com.
+Feel free to contact me at: thomas_weiling (at) hotmail.com.